-If you are on immediate-release metformin formula, ask your doctor about shifting to the extended-release formula.
+If you are on the immediate-release metformin formula, ask your doctor about shifting to the extended-release formula.

 In one study, the frequency of gastrointestinal side effects dropped from 26.34% to 11.71% in patients switched from IR to XR metformin.

 It is worth mentioning that you cannot chew or break the XR metformin tablets.
-You should swallow the whole tablet in order to achieve an extended release and less risk of diarrhea.
+It would be best to swallow the whole tablet to achieve an extended release and less risk of diarrhea.

 4- Ask your doctor about decreasing the dose.